kp2r-network/kp2r-resource/README.md

-# Introduction to KP2R NETWORK
+# Introduction to Keep2r Network